Marlup/Simulation-of-investment-and-compound-returns/README.md

 ## Examples

 You can find example usage of this script in the examples directory.
-Each example demonstrates a different investment scenario and provides detailed usage instructions.
+There is one example that demonstrates an investment scenario and provides detailed usage instructions.

 ## License